- You must use the ESXi host with version 5.5 and higher.

 Configure network settings of your VCSA

-After the recap screen, this closes the stage 1
+After the recap screen, this closes stage 1.
+You’ll see the deployment process continue.

 Stage 1 is deploying the VCSA appliance.